 To make a dressing, mix ½ cup warm water, ¼ cup sugar, the remaining lime juice (about ¼ cup), remaining 3 tablespoons fish sauce, remaining chopped garlic, and red pepper flakes until well combined.
 Set aside.

 Heat the remaining 1 tablespoon oil in a wok or large deep skillet over high heat.
 Sauté the cabbage and carrot about 2 minutes or until tender; scrape into a bowl.
 Add the chicken with the marinade; cook and stir about 8 minutes or until no longer pink (remove the pieces of lemongrass).
-Stir the vegetables, with the softened noodles, back into the pan.
+Cook to internal temp of 165°F. Stir the vegetables, with the softened noodles, back into the pan.
 Stir and turn the mixture until heated through.

 Serve the chicken-noodle mixture in large bowls, topped with green onions and herbs.
 Drizzle with the reserved dressing.